 The world is a scary place for a child in care; who chases their monsters away?’

-The world for children in care is becoming scarier by the day; they cannot take control of their futures or bring about the change they desperately need.
+The world for children in care is becoming scarier by the day; they cannot control their futures or bring about the change they desperately need.
 Therefore, these children need people who have time, experience and love to give to them.

 Vulnerable children do not need bedrooms in care homes; they need stability in a safe and loving fostering family home where the monsters are chased away, a home where they genuinely feel they belong.